Pereiaslav Agreement: Commemoration

 In 1954, anniversary celebrations of "Ukraine's re-unification with Russia" were widespread in the Soviet Union and included the transfer of Crimea from the Russian Soviet Federative Socialist Republic to the Ukrainian Soviet Socialist Republic.
 Almost 44 million Soviet rubles were allocated by Soviet authorities in Moscow to the government of Soviet Ukraine in order to organize the festivities.
 A massive propaganda campaign was initiated in Soviet press, culminating with the publication of "Theses about the 300-th anniversary of the Unification of Ukraine with Russia", approved by the Central Committee of the Communist Party of the Soviet Union.
-The document contained declarations claimming, among others, a common descent of Ukrainians and Russians, as well as Belarusians, from the Rus state, postulating their close relation in terms of language, culture and mentality, and underlining, that freedom and independence of the Ukrianian people were only possible in union with Russia as part of the Soviet Union, where the national question had supposedly been solved for the first time in history.
+The document contained declarations claiming, among others, a common descent of Ukrainians and Russians, as well as Belarusians, from the Rus state, postulating their close relation in terms of language, culture and mentality, and underlining, that freedom and independence of the Ukrainian people were only possible in union with Russia as part of the Soviet Union, where the national question had supposedly been solved for the first time in history.
 A number of prominent Ukrainian Soviet authors, including Pavlo Tychyna and Mykola Bazhan, presented their new literary works dedicated to the anniversary.

 In 2004, after the celebration of the 350th anniversary of the event, the administration of President Leonid Kuchma of Ukraine established January 18 as the official date to commemorate the event.

 In 2023, Polish president Andrzej Duda suggested to Ukrainian president Volodymyr Zelenskyy the idea of bringing the Russians to Pereiaslav following a hypothetical Russian defeat during the Russian invasion of Ukraine for the signal of a peace treaty.